isa-ulisboa/greends-fads-exercises/fads_ex_08_API.md

 - Can I do it (legally)?
 Why?
 - Which items of information (IDs, parameters, etc) are available to use in web scraping?

+Add these responses to your markdown report.

+## 3. Submit your update repository
+> Share the Google colab and submit the link to Moodle at [Exercise 8 submission](https://elearning.ulisboa.pt/mod/assign/view.php?id=477245).

 ## Wrap up
 In this exercise, you learned about obtaining data from online sources in an automatic way: